Good aesthetics and hood design adds to the automotive feel

 Two separate movements to achieve the dual time function

 Some of Azimuth’s offerings have been accused to look very similar to brands like Urwerk and MB&F. The Azimuth Twin Turbo is no exception.
 In this case, the Twin Turbo appears to be inspired by the MB&F HM4 Thunderbolt.
 However, the creators state that Twin Turbo takes its inspiration from automobiles.
 Not surprising, as Max Büsser does the same for the HM4 and many other MB&F creations.
 This design inspiration manifests itself in the rather unusual case shape – two dials mounted on streamlined barrels over a base.
 A cursory inspection does give the impression of the dashboard of a car – a speedometer and by its side a tachometer on the wrist.
 On the Twin Turbo, this gives two timezones.

 The Twin Turbo uses two watch faces to display time for two timezones.
 While this aesthetic design concept is perhaps keenly tuned on the design of the HM4, the movement powering the watch is totally from different worlds.
 The Twin Turbo is simpler.
-It uses two small movements to indicate two timezones, and the HM4 is a purpose built, haute horologie movement designed to show a power reserve on the left dial and the time on the right.
+It uses two small movements to indicate two timezones, while the HM4 is a purpose built, haute horologie movement designed to show a power reserve on the left dial and the time on the right.
 So other than the generic shape of the case, the similarities end there.
 Perhaps a clear case of the sincerest form of flattery.
 However, at a price point which is way below that of the MB&F, following closely to tried and true design cues is perhaps forgivable.

 Azimuth Twin Turbo